-- 13. There shall be no discharge of tank bottom draw-off water (water which separates from product during storage and settles to the tank bottom) to waters of the State. - 14.
+- 11. There shall be no discharge of tank bottom draw-off water (water which separates from product during storage and settles to the tank bottom) to the receiving water by means of the on-site storm water collection system (i.e. primary catch basins, holding basins, the oil/water separator, tank truck loading rack sumps, etc.). - 12.
 The permittee shall notify the Office of Water Resources at least twenty-four (24) hours prior to the commencement of any proposed hydrostatic-test water discharges.
 Prior to testing, the interior of the tank(s) and/or piping being tested shall be cleaned and certified to be free of petroleum product.
 There shall be no discharge of tank and/or pipe cleaning residual/debris to the oil/water separator.
-At a minimum, four (4) representative samples shall be taken of the hydrostatic-test water: one (1) grab sample of the influent and three (3) serial-grab samples of the effluent from the tank.
+At a minimum, four (4) representative samples shall be taken of the hydrostatic-test water: one (1) grab sample of the influent and three (3) serial-grab samples of the effluent, which after treatment though the oil water separator is discharged to the receiving waters.
 The influent grab sample shall be taken approximately midway through the fill segment of the hydrostatic-test procedure.
 The three (3) effluent serial-grab samples shall be taken over the duration of the entire discharge segment of the hydrostatic-test procedure.
 The first serial-grab sample shall be taken during the initial phase of the discharge; the second serial grab sample is to be taken midway through the discharge; and the final sample shall be taken at the end of the discharge.
-All effluent samples should be taken directly from the effluent of the tank prior to discharge into the oil/water separator and/or mixing with any other authorized wastestreams.
 These samples should provide adequate characterization of the influent and effluent hydrostatic-test water.